abbbi/virtnbdbackup/README.md

 During restore, these files can be copied "as is" from the backup folder and must not be processed using `virtnbdrestore`.

+**Note: no checkpoint is created for raw images, backup is only crash consistent.**

 # Backup Examples

 * Start full backup of domain `vm1`, save data to `/tmp/backupset`: